 Treatment.
-Pending approval by Iberia Bank, eEach holder of an Allowed Claim in Classes 2-14 shall begin receiving quarterly cash payments of interest, based upon the outstanding balance of the allowed claim as of the effective date, at a rate of 2% per annum, or such other rate as determined by the court.
-Additional principal payments shall occur at times determined in the sole discretion of the Debtor, except that Debtor shall cause to be paid each holder of an allowed unsecured claim, an annual principal reduction payment, the first payment due one (1) year following the Effective Date and each year thereafter for five (5) years or until the Allowed Claim is paid in full, an amount equal to 20% of the outstanding principal balance of the Allowed Claim as of the effective date.
-Other principal reduction payments, as outlined herein and in the plan, are subject to the sole discretion of the Debtor.
+Each holder of an Allowed Claim in Classes 2-14 shall begin receiving quarterly cash payments of interest, based upon the outstanding balance of the allowed claim as of the Effective Date, at a rate of 1% per annum, or such other rate as determined by the Court.
+Additional principal payments shall occur at times determined in the sole discretion of the Debtor, except that Debtor shall cause to be paid each holder of an allowed unsecured claim, an annual principal reduction payment, the first payment due one (1) year following the Effective Date and each year thereafter for five (5) years or until the Allowed Claim is paid in full, an amount equal to a minimum of 10% of the outstanding principal balance of the Allowed Claim as of the Effective Date.
+Other principal reduction payments, as outlined herein and in the Plan, are subject to the sole discretion of the Debtor.